Caltrain Modernization Program: Stadler EMU

 The first two shells, destined for cab cars, were shipped from Altenrhein to Salt Lake City on June 5, 2018.
 At the time, Stadler's new Salt Lake City final assembly plant was still under construction, but a portion was ready by the time the first shell arrived in August 2018.
 Stadler announced the first car bodies arrived on September 5, 2018, and were rolled directly into the new Salt Lake facility.
 As of January 2019, an option has been exercised to expand the order to 133 cars using Transit and Intercity Rail Capital Program funding, to be delivered as 19 trainsets, each consisting of 7 railcars.
 By April 2019, Stadler had completed and shipped 15 shells, with 10 received and being finished at Salt Lake City.
 Stadler moved into its new building on May 15, 2019; at the ceremony, attended by Governor Gary Herbert and Stadler CEO Peter Spuhler, one of the KISS EMUs for Caltrain was displayed alongside the final FLIRT diesel multiple unit for TEXRail, named "Spike".
 The press conference also was staged to re-enact and honor the 150th anniversary of the completion of the First transcontinental railroad.

 The first seven-car trainset was moved to Stadler's onsite test track in Salt Lake City for static testing in May 2020; it was completed in July 2020 and began low-speed initial type testing in November 2020.
 It was shipped to the Transportation Technology Center in Pueblo, Colorado for dynamic type testing in February 2021, and arrived in March 2021.
 At the same time, one car was sent to Elmira, New York for environmental testing.
 New trains are scheduled to be delivered through 2024; the first tests of the new electric trainsets in California were scheduled for Spring 2022.

 In late March 2022, Caltrain received its first Stadler EMU trainsets at CEMOF.
 Two trainsets were displayed at the 4th and King station during a ceremony attended by politicians on September 24, 2022.
+In August 2023, Caltrain exercised an option to order four additional seven-car EMU trainsets ($220 million) and a single four-car battery electric multiple unit (BEMU) trainset ($80 million).
+This will result in a fleet of 23 EMU trainsets, six diesel-hauled trainsets, and one BEMU trainset by 2030, with over 90% of service using electric trains.
+The BEMU trainset will be used on the non-electrified portion of the corridor between San Jose and Gilroy.